nepenth/knowledge-base/README.md

 ### Development Tools <a name="development-tools"></a>
 The Development Tools category provides resources and guides for various software development tools and techniques, including data integration, debugging, version control, and more.
-This category encompasses 8 subcategories, offering a range of technical information to support developers in their work.
+This category covers 8 subcategories with 14 items, offering a range of solutions to support developers in their work.
 *Subcategories: Data Integration, Debugging Tools, Ide Tools, Installation Guides, Monitoring Tools, Shell Scripting, Version Control, Web Scraping Tools*
 *Items: 14*